emilhe/dash-leaflet-docs/tutorials/func_props.md

 	if __name__ == '__main__':
 	    app.run_server()

-##### Dash leaflet functions
+##### Dash leaflet express

-For some function properties, Dash Leaflet contains a selection of functions that address some of the most common use cases.
-If one of these functions fit your needs, simply import the function and use it like any other function.
-For the `GeoJSON` component, these functions reside in the `geojson` module.
+For some function properties, a selection of functions that address some of the most common use cases are included.
+The functions are written in JavaScript, but they are indexed in the `express` module.
+For the `GeoJSON` component, these functions reside in the `scatter` and `choropleth` objects.
 As an example, here is a full app code for a scatter plot,

 	import random
 	import dash